cac-t-u-s/cac-t-u-s.github.io/pages/index.md

 ## Environment

-OM# does not require setting up and maintaining a **workspace**.
-All documents can be just be opened, copied and shared independently.

-The state and settings of the working environment are controlled from the "Session" and "Preferences" windows.
+The main state and settings of the working environment in OM# are controlled from the "Session" and "Preferences" windows.

 - [Session window](session)
 - [Preferences](preferences)